Main content start

 3. Elective Psychology (PSYCH) courses, which must be at least three units each.*

-An elective Psychology course is any PSYCH course that is 3 units or more.
-In addition, there are four cognate courses from other departments that count as elective PSYCH courses: BIO 150, PEDS 106, PSYC 135, and PSYC 139.
+An elective Psychology course is any PSYCH course aside from independent study (PSYCH 194), research (PSYCH 195), or teaching practica (PSYCH 182 and PSYCH 281).
+In addition, there are three cognate courses from other departments that count as elective PSYCH courses: BIO 150, PSYC 135, and PSYC 139.
 (Any other PSYC course is considered outside of the psychology department and cannot be applied to the minor.)

 Declare a Minor in Psychology